 - Minor incidental or accidental damage, such as bumper scuffs, kerbed alloys and stone chips, will only slightly reduce the value of your car.

 - Insurance write-offs can be dealt with through your insurance company, or you can organise a private sale with an auction house, car dealer or salvage car buyer.
 The right buyer may pay above market value, even for cars with flood or hail damage.

 - Electrical issues can be fixed or sold in faulty condition, whether roadworthy or unroadworthy.

 - Mechanical issues can be challenging and expensive to fix.
 It may be best to sell your used car to a salvager rather than burdening yourself with the repair cost.

 Get a quote and weigh up your options

 When considering whether to sell or repair your vehicle, start by weighing your options.

-- It is free to get a quote on how much your faulty car may be worth.
-Whether it is old or new, or has mechanical damage or body damage, getting a quote from a salvage car buyer is the best way to assess your options.
-To get a faulty vehicle purchasing quote from 1800 Salvage, click here.
+- It is free to get a quote on your faulty car's worth.
+Whether it is old or new or has mechanical or body damage, getting a quote from a salvage car buyer is the best way to assess your options.

 - Next, consider getting a repair quote from a trusted mechanic or vehicle repair service.
 You can choose to repair some, all, or none of the damage, as a salvage car buyer will purchase the car in any state.